> Visitor Information

 An interpreter is on site throughout the week at Boulder Cave to provide programs associated with the geology and history of the area as well as provide a background on the need to protect the declining bat population.
 Interpreters also monitor the use of Boulder Cave, Boulder Cave Trail, and the River Walk Trail.

-School tours and individual group tours can be arranged by calling Doug Jenkins or Shirley Whitney at (509) 653-1468.
+School tours and individual group tours may be arranged by calling Doug Jenkins or Shirley Whitney at (509) 653-1401.